-Google Cloud provides general cloud services and a set easy configured Big Data services such as BigQuery column based NoSQL database, Google Spanner Big SQL database, and Machine Learning stack with well defined API that support the whole data analytics such engaging activities as literature study and seminars.
-The course should beneficially include few guest lectures, to expose the students to external experts and real practices.
+Google Cloud provides general cloud services and a set easy configured Big Data services such as BigQuery column based NoSQL database, Google Spanner Big SQL database, and Machine Learning stack with well-defined API that support the whole data analytics

-5. EXAMPLE BDIT4DA COURSE STRUCTURE AND CONTENT
+V. EXAMPLE BDIT4DA COURSE STRUCTURE AND CONTENT

 This section provides example of the reference Big Data Infrastructure and Technologies for Data Analytics course that can be adjusted to different academic or training programmes.
-BDIT4DA includes lectures, practice/hands on labs, projects and
+BDIT4DA includes lectures, practice/hands on labs, projects and such engaging activities as literature study and seminars.
+The course should beneficially include few guest lectures, to expose the students to external experts and real practices.

-5.1 BDIT4DA Lectures
+A. BDIT4DA Lectures